-With the popularity of smartphones, many public service organizations have started to take advantage of the fact that a large percent of the population is easily reachable.
-One of the ways that this can occur is through an emergency alert.
-This option can be enabled or disabled on your iPhone 6 by changing a notification setting.
+With the popularity of smartphones, many public service organizations have started to take advantage of the fact that a large percentage of the population is easily reachable.

 How to Enable or Disable the Emergency Alert iPhone 6 Option

 - Open Settings.

 - Tap the button to the right of Emergency Alerts.

 Our article continues below with additional information on turning off iPhone emergency alerts, including pictures of these steps.

 How to Disable iPhone 6 Emergency Alerts (Guide with Pictures)